What is an endometrial biopsy?

 What are the risks of an endometrial biopsy?

-If you are allergic to or sensitive to medicines, iodine, or latex tell your healthcare
+Tell your healthcare provider if you are allergic to or sensitive to medicines, iodine,

-If you are pregnant or think you could be, tell your healthcare provider.
+Tell your healthcare provider if you are pregnant or think you could be.
 Endometrial

 biopsy during pregnancy may lead to miscarriage.

-There may be other risks based on your condition.
-Be sure to talk about any concerns
+You may have other risks based on your condition.
+Discuss any concerns with your healthcare

-Certain things may interfere with an endometrial biopsy including:
+Certain things may interfere with an endometrial biopsy.
+These include: